ATS Resume Check for Product Managers: What Actually Matters

 | Score with explanation | Rarely | ✅ (0-100 with per-check pass/fail/warning) |

-The ATS Verdict
+The ATS Readiness Check

 - "Needs Work" (score below 80): Specific checks are failing.
 The report shows exactly which ones with fix guidance.